jacoblarock/fake_voices_xai/README.md

 audio samples.
 It consists of feature extraction functions and data preparation to create usable inputs for models as well as a creation, training and evaluation setup for a traditional (not explainable) model, with the intent of using it as a surrogate for a later explainable model.
-Implementation of explainability using LIME or similar is planned in the near future.
+Explanations are generated using LIME (details below).

 # Setup